Last editedJul 20223 min. read

 How to increase payment coverage

-When increasing the number of currencies you accept for ACH debit payments you need to take all the costs into consideration.
+When increasing the number of currencies you accept for bank debit payments you need to take all the costs into consideration.
 Ideally, you would want to be able to collect payments in a currency most convenient for your payers and receive payment in the currency most relevant for you.

 Traditionally, there have been two ways to handle international recurring payments.
 Firstly, you can create multiple bank accounts dedicated to receiving payments in the currency they were collected in.
 Or alternatively, you would need to pay an FX rate to collect and settle them in your preferred currency.
 The problem with FX rates is that it’s not always transparent or explicit exactly how much you will pay.